Your article-length publications

 McGill Library also has received through agreements with several publishers, the following APC discounts:

-- American Association for the Advancement of Science (AAAS) - McGill researchers qualify for a maximum discount of up to $1,035 USD on APCs in Science Advances.
+- American Association for the Advancement of Science (AAAS) - McGill researchers qualify for 15% discount on APCs in Science Advances.
+Follow these guidlines to obtain the discount: Science Advances APC discount process

-- American Chemical Society (ACS): McGill researchers qualify for a 25% discount on all ACS journals.
+- American Chemical Society (ACS): McGill researchers qualify for a $250 USD APC discount on all ACS journals.
 This is in additional to any personal membership discounts.
 Authors must self-identify when submitting.

-- NRC Research Press: McGill Library is a member of the Canadian Research Knowledge Network (CRKN).
-Through CRKN agreements a $1500 APC discount is available to McGill researchers.
+- Canadian Science Publishing: McGill Library is a member of the Canadian Research Knowledge Network (CRKN).
+Through CRKN agreements 50% discount is available to McGill researchers.
 At the time of submission, please identify yourself as being affiliated to McGill in order to qualify for this discount.
-Canadian Science Publishing also publishes a multidisciplinary open access science journal, FACETS (note the aforementioned discount does not apply to this journal).
+Contact pubs [at] cdnsciencepub.com for details.

 Information on McGill's support for research data management, sharing, and archiving is made available on the Research Data Services pages